 Autumn at Kew Gardens

 If it's leaves you're after, London's huge botanical garden has the motherlode.
 The arboretum alone is home to 14,000 trees from all over the world, which should keep your leaf-crunching dreams alive for a while.

 The Treetop Walkway offers stunning views of colourful autumn leaves from up high.
 Back on solid ground there's plenty to see — navigate the lake via the Sackler Crossing to see the towering balls of colour reflected in the waters.

 For a satisfyingly symmetrical shot for the 'Gram, head to the Pagoda Vista near the Victoria Gate, and look towards the Pagoda itself to find it framed in reds and oranges, a carpet of fallen leaves covering the ground too.

 Perhaps it's the Halloween effect, but London's cemeteries are extremely atmospheric in autumn.
 Consider taking a walk through one of the 'Magnificent Seven' and revel in their autumnal glory.
 We'd recommend heading to Nunhead Cemetery for views all the way back towards central London (if you're prepared to climb a hill).
 It's the best time of year to see St Paul's from this vantage point, when the leaves are falling off to reveal the skyline beyond.

-For a stunning architectural backdrop, Brompton Cemetery is your place — autumn leaves settle on the ground among imposing tombs and in front of that iconic domed chapel.
+For a moody architectural backdrop, it's got to be Brompton Cemetery — here, autumn leaves settle on the ground among imposing tombs and in front of the iconic domed chapel.